AdobeDocs/journey-optimizer.en/help/using/email/create-email.md

 1. Provide basic information on your message (label, description, category).

-1. Choose the [email surface](email-settings.md) to use.
+1. Choose or create the [email configuration](email-settings.md).

     ![](assets/email_journey.png)

-    The field is pre-filled, by default, with the last surface used for that channel by the user.
+    The field is pre-filled, by default, with the last configuration used for that channel by the user.

 >[!NOTE]
 >